BlockchainAtColumbia/ledgerfest-2019/README.md

-# LedgerFest 2019
+# LedgerFest 2020
-LedgerFest is Columbia University’s first blockchain and crypto conference.
+LedgerFest is Columbia University’s second blockchain and crypto conference.
 Through this event, we aim to expose students to companies and industry leaders doing phenomenal work in the distributed ledger environment.

 # Local development
 1. Clone repo